 50:160:347-348 Physical Chemistry Laboratory I,II (1,1) Laboratory experiments that illustrate physical chemistry principles, including research-level equipment and simulations on state-of-the-art workstations.
 Laboratory fee will be applied.
 Pre- or co-requisite for 50:160:347 are: 50:160:345.
 Pre- or co-requisite for 50:160:348 are: 50:160:346.

-50:160:411 Fundamentals of Pharmacology and Pharmacokinetics (3) This course provides a theoretical foundation of pharmacology, including pharmacokinetics and pharmacodynamics.
+50:160:411 Introduction to pharmacology and pharmacokinetics (3) This course provides a theoretical foundation of pharmacology, including pharmacokinetics and pharmacodynamics.
 Topics include absorption, distribution, pharmacological effects, metabolism and elimination of foreign chemicals, with an emphasis on drugs of abuse Pre-requisites: 50:160:336.

 50:160:412 Inorganic Chemistry Laboratory (1) Preparation and structural determination of inorganic compounds using a variety of techniques.
 Laboratory fee will be applied.
 Prerequisite: 50:160:413.
 Pre- or co-requisite: 50:160:414.